openstack/charm-guide/doc/source/charm-anatomy.rst

 ~~~~~~~~~~~

 The **src/layers.yaml** file defines what layers and interfaces will be imported
 and included in the charm when the charm is built.
-See the `OpenStack Layers`_
+See the `Openstack Layers`_
 section and `OpenStack Interfaces`_ section below.
 If additional interfaces or
 layers add them to the **includes** list within **src/layers.yaml**.